trolologuy/trolologuy.github.io/docs/README.md

 <br />

-I've been the administrator of a gîte in Alsace (France) for more then 10 years, tasks included:
+for 4 years of high school and a little after graduation, I made it :
-- setting up the wifi: design the deployment, cable management, setting up the Access Points (Unifi), Setting up the Firewall (pfsense) and the VLANs, ...
+- setting up the wifi: design the deployment, cable management, setting up the Access Points (mikrotik), Setting up the Firewall (pfsense) and the VLANs, ...
 - managing the backup and data storage strategy on the NAS (Synology)
 - setting up the computers and managing them (<font-awesome-icon :icon="['fab', 'apple']" />, <font-awesome-icon :icon="['fab', 'windows']" />, <font-awesome-icon :icon="['fab', 'linux']" />) using tools such as JAMF, teamviewer, ...
-- creating, translating and maintaining the website (based on wordpress)
+- creating, translating and maintaining the website.

 *System Administration or Project Management are directions in which I would like to pursue my career.
 Having some experience in different fields allows me to have a good insight and a more in-depth understanding of underlying issues that can be faced when managing a project, or to spot difficulties in communication between techies and management and address them.*